-‘Game Of Thrones’ Season 7 Premiere Date Finally Announced
+The ‘Game Of Thrones’ Season 7 Premiere Date Is Finally Announced

 HBO have subtitled the entire video, making it easier for fans to interpret everything said within it.

 It starts with Daenerys explaining she knows what her father did, and then he is heard saying, “Burn them all!”
 Three dragons are shown, but then a deer appears, and, along with it, Robert Baratheon, who vows to kill all of the Targaryens.
-Cersei and Joffrey have a turn at talking, follow by Balon Greyjoy and Roose Bolton.
+Cersei and Joffrey have a turn at talking, then Balon Greyjoy and Roose Bolton.
 Viewers are also reminded of Cersei’s appointment as ruler of the seven kingdoms.
 Finally, Olenna Tyrell speaks.

-Daenerys’ voice then returns, insisting the Lannisters, Targaryens, Baratheons, Starks, and Tyrells are merely “spokes on a wheel.”
+Daenerys’ voice then returns, insisting the Lannisters, Targaryens, Baratheons, Starks and Tyrells are merely “spokes on a wheel.”
 As the wheel turns, each house takes a turn at being on top as they crush those below.
 Jon Snow then speaks, reminding viewers that there is only one war that matters: the Great War.
-And that war has arrived, according to him.
+And that war has arrived according to him.

 So it seems fans had better be prepared for an epic Season 7 of Game of Thrones!

 Previously, fans thought Season 7 of Game of Thrones might start on June 25 thanks to dates being entered into its IMDb page.
-However, this date has now been proven incorrect, and fans will have to wait a few extra weeks for their Season 7 fix of Game of Thrones.
+However, this date has now been proven incorrect and fans will have to wait a few extra weeks for their Season 7 fix of Game of Thrones.

 Are you excited to learn when Season 7 of HBO’s Game of Thrones will start?
 Let us know by commenting below.